DEGENERATIVE DISC DISEASE

 Before your doctor can diagnose your condition and design a treatment plan, he or she must obtain a complete health history and conduct a physical exam.
 However, there are so many possible causes of pain that doctors need to determine the root of the problem.

 You may take a variety of diagnostic tests.
 For instance, the tests are chosen based on what your doctor suspects are causing your pain.
 Your doctor may order an X-ray and or a magnetic resonance imaging MRI scan to help him diagnose you correctly.
 If your doctor suspects disc degeneration, X-rays can verify a decrease in the height of space between vertebrae, bone spurs, facet hypertrophy (enlargement), and instability during flexion or extension of limbs.
 An MRI can verify the loss of water in a disc, facet joint hypertrophy, stenosis, or herniated disc.
+Our expert spine doctors will identify the stage of degenerative disc disease.

 Degenerative Disc Disease Treatment